 Investigations into the matter revealed that Sam Waksal, the CEO of ImClone and a close friend of Stewart, told his broker to transfer $4.9 million in stock to the account of his daughter.
 Waksal’s daughter then requested that the broker sell $2.5 million of her ImClone stock.
-The broker gave the information to Stewart, who sold her shares in the company 10 minutes after the trade was executed for Waksal’s daughter.
+The broker gave the information to Stewart, who also sold her shares in the company.

 When questioned about the sale, Martha Stewart made false statements.
 As a result, she was sentenced to five months in prison, five months of home confinement, and two years of probation.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: